This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 Can I Eat the Skin?

-If you like to remove and crisp up, you can totally do that!
-Serve on the side or crumble over your cooked fish.
+If you like, you can remove the skin and crisp it up.
+Serve it on the side or crumble it over your cooked fish.

 Can I Make This Recipe With Another Type of Fish?